-The Duke and Duchess of Cambridge tied the knot a decade ago and have shared many big experiences since — from starting a family to traveling the world.
-To celebrate their marriage milestone on April 29, TODAY is revisiting some of Will and Kate’s unforgettable moments.
+The Duke and Duchess of Cambridge tied the knot over a decade ago and have shared many big experiences since — from starting a family to traveling the world.
+To celebrate their anniversary on April 29, TODAY is revisiting some of Will and Kate’s unforgettable moments.

 A wedding fit for a princess

 From the balcony kiss seen around the world to the delicate royal wedding bouquet tradition dating back to the 1800s, the day that the oldest son of Prince Charles and the late Princess Diana wed his college sweetheart was one for the books.

 The couple also visited Canada and the United States two months after the ceremony for their first official trip overseas since their big day.